Skip to main content

 For buyers wanting to enhance their environmental reputation, upgrade their Environmental Social and Governance (ESG) principals and continue to develop in accordance with UN Sustainable Development Goals (SDG) guidelines, the bottom-line benefits are well documented.
 As large companies flock to make Net Zero commitments, some have exposed their brand to risk by fulfilling their commitments using low-quality credits.
 But fortunately, as the industry continues to grow, assessing the quality of carbon offset projects is becoming easier, at least locally.

 Projects wishing to generate ACCUs are verified by the Carbon Market Institute (CMI) Carbon Project Registry, which assesses all eligible carbon projects, from sustainable Savannah burning to vegetation management projects and provides a description and contact point for prospective ACCU purchasers.
-And quality is beginning to matter from the demand side of the market as well as supply.
-Organisations quantifying and creating a framework to reduce their emissions using the Climate Active Carbon Neutral Standard (CACNS)
+And quality matters from the demand side of the market as well as supply.

 The quality of their carbon farming projects is what truly differentiates GreenCollar from other industry players.
 Not only does their attention to quality deliver a range of benefits to varied environmental concerns, but also visits enhanced benefits to land managers and a comprehensive brand story for investors looking to publicise their environmental successes.